2020 MotoGP World Championship

-Joan Mir (pictured in 2021) was the 2020 MotoGP Champion.
+Joan Mir (pictured in 2021) was the 2020 MotoGP World Riders' Champion.

+Franco Morbidelli (pictured in 2019) finished runner-up.

+Álex Rins (pictured in 2019) finished third.

+Brad Binder (pictured in 2023), the 2020 MotoGP Rookie of the Year.

-The 2020 FIM MotoGP World Championship was the premier class of the 72nd F.I.M.
-Road Racing World Championship season.
+The 2020 FIM MotoGP World Championship was the premier class of the 72nd Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season, the highest level of competition in motorcycle road racing.

 The season was notably characterized by the effects of the COVID-19 pandemic, the absence of perennial title favourite and defending champion Marc Márquez due to a serious arm injury, the high number of wins from different riders, teams and constructors, and the Yamaha engine controversy.

 Joan Mir secured his maiden MotoGP title and Team Suzuki Ecstar secured their first and only team championship at the penultimate round.
 Mir's championship was the first for a Suzuki rider since 2000.
 Mir won the title by 13 points ahead of Franco Morbidelli.
 Ducati won the constructors' championship following a 50-point deduction for Yamaha, despite having no riders in the championship's top three.